EU markets watchdog clamps down on CFDs, 'binary' options

-LONDON, March 27 (Reuters) - European Union financial markets watchdog the European Securities and Markets Authority (ESMA) announced plans on Tuesday to ban ‘binary’ options sales to retail investors and restrict the sales of Contract for Differences.
-(CFD)
+LONDON (Reuters) - The European Union’s securities watchdog said on Tuesday it will ban ‘binary’ options sales to retail clients and restrict the sales of Contract for Differences (CFDs) to protect investors from significant losses.

 Binary options and CFDs are financial products that give an investor exposure to price movements in securities without actually owning the underlying assets such as a currency, commodity or stock.